-Admissions Advisory Committee
+Graduate Admissions Advisory Committee

-Each of the Programs in the Department shall have an Admissions Advisory Committee.
-Because of the size of the faculty in each of the Program Areas, Admissions Advisory Committees may consist of the faculty as a whole or a subset of the faculty as appointed by the Program Director.
+The Department shall have a Graduate Admissions Advisory Committee.
+Because of the size of the faculty the Graduate Admissions Advisory Committee may consist of the faculty as a whole or a subset of the faculty as appointed by the Chair.

-The Admissions Advisory Committees shall establish admissions guidelines, review applications of prospective students, conduct interviews with prospective students as necessary, and, recommend financial assistance as available.
+The Graduate Admissions Advisory Committee shall establish admissions guidelines in coordination with the Graduate School requirements, reviewing applications of prospective students, conduct interviews with prospective students as necessary, and, in the case of prospective graduate students, recommend financial assistance as available.